jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 The Upstream Platform unlocks the value of vehicle data, empowering customers to build connected vehicle and mobility applications by transforming highly distributed vehicle data into centralized, structured, contextualized data lakes.
-Coupled with AutoThreat PRO, the first mobility cybersecurity threat intelligence solution, Upstream provides industry\-leading cyber threat protection and actionable insights, seamlessly integrated into the customers environment and vSOCs.
+Coupled with AutoThreat® PRO, the first mobility cybersecurity threat intelligence solution, Upstream provides industry\-leading cyber threat protection and actionable insights, seamlessly integrated into the customer’s environment and vSOCs.
-With attack surfaces expanding and adversaries developing complex methods to gain control of connected vehicles, the strong combination of the Upstream Platform and AutoThreat PRO has become critical in securing the automotive industry.
+With attack surfaces expanding and adversaries developing complex methods to gain control of connected vehicles, the strong combination of the Upstream Platform and AutoThreat® PRO has become critical in securing the automotive industry.
-The data gathered and analyzed by the AutoThreat team is continuously used to create detectors and solutions for vulnerabilities and flaws seen in the field.
+The data gathered and analyzed by the AutoThreat® team is continuously used to create detectors and solutions for vulnerabilities and flaws seen in the field.
 This puts Upstream in front of future threats that are not yet known to the industry.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 122
 THE UPSTREAM PLATFORM
 Back in 2017, Upstream introduced a fundamental innovative shift in